Is Teekay Corporation Primed For A Short Squeeze?

 The first potential catalyst is the Teekay Offshore Partners (TOO) dividend announcement, which is most likely (based on historic precedent) to be announced on either 3 July or 5 July.
 The most common sense outcome is that TOO cuts their dividend in order to raise cash to placate lenders; however, if they defy these odds and keep the $0.11/qtr dividend intact, this sends a strong signal to the market that management is not worried about the ongoing negotiations.
 I believe a dividend cut is almost fully priced into the name, but any sort of dividend extension, especially one combined with financing news, would be a huge boon to both TOO and TK by extension.
 In other words, the majority of 'risk' is to the upside in both names.

-The second potential catalyst is the Teekay LNG Partners (TGP) Q2-17 earnings release and conference call, likely in early-to-mid August.
+The second potential catalyst is the Teekay LNG Partners Q2-17 earnings release and conference call, likely in early-to-mid August.
 Management has suggested they will provide further financing and dividend guidance on successive calls and we are likely to see a comprehensive presentation of the current fleet and near-term CFVO upside.
 Based on TGP's fairly weak pricing action, it seems the market has yet to price in any level of serious distribution raise at TGP even though such a raise could be less than a year away.

 Risks to Trading Long